-This tempeh banh mi features quick-pickled carrots and onions, paper-thin cucumbers, and cilantro.
+This tempeh banh mi features quick-pickled vegetables, cucumbers, and cilantro.
 It’s the perfect vegan sandwich!
-(Updated from its original 2017 version).

 For the Quick-Pickled Vegetables

-- 3/4 cup seasoned rice vinegar (apple cider or red wine vinegar also work, see Note below)
+- 3/4 cup seasoned rice vinegar* (substitution notes below)

 - 1/2 cup water